Camp (novel): Reception

 Publishers Weekly called the book a "fun, inclusive story that's sex-, romance-, and LGBTQ-positive", while Kirkus Reviews said "[t]his novel has the appeal of a rom-com movie-makeover but with more substantive explorations".

 Shelf Awareness highlighted how the book "unashamedly celebrates queerness" as "Rosen explores these identities without ever making them feel like stereotypes or ignoring prejudices in the community."

-Maggie Reagan, who reviewed for The Booklist, noted Rosen's attempt to tackle issues present in the LGBT community, such as internal biases and prejudices, similarly to how he did in his 2018 book, Jack of Hearts (and Other Parts).
+Maggie Reagan, who reviewed for Booklist, noted Rosen's attempt to tackle issues present in the LGBT community, such as internal biases and prejudices, similarly to how he did in his 2018 book, Jack of Hearts (and Other Parts).
 Reagan ended the review by calling the book "[a]n essential pick for teens figuring out who and how to love."
 Camp was featured by The Booklist in its list of the ten best romances for young adults published between September, 2019 and August, 2020.

-Camp was named one of the best books of the year by ALMA Magazine, Booklist, Elle, The Guardian, the Today Show, and School Library Journal.
+Camp was named one of the best books of the year by ALMA Magazine, Booklist, Elle, The Guardian, The Today Show, and School Library Journal.